Sheikh Rasheed Ahmad: Controversies

 In 2004, during his tenure as Minister for Information, Sheikh Rashid Ahmad was replaced with Shaukat Aziz as minister-in-waiting who would receive then visiting Prime Minister of India Atal Bihari Vajpayee Ji after the Indian External affairs ministry's objection to the nomination of Ahmad as the minister-in-waiting.

 In 2005, India Today reported that Yasin Malik claimed that Ahmad had run a jihadi camp at Fateh Jung in Punjab, where around 3,500 jihadis were trained.
 Ahmad denied running such a camp.
 Later it was reported that Yasin Malik retracted his statements and denied he had ever said that Ahmad had run such a camp.

 In 2005, during Ahmad's tenure as Minister for Information, he applied for a permit to travel to Srinagar, in his personal capacity to visit the graves of his grandparents and meet his relatives in Jammu & Kashmir.
 However India denied Ahmed's request to travel to Srinagar.

 In 2012, Ahmad was detained at Houston airport over suspected links with Lashkar-e-Taiba and Hafiz Muhammad Saeed, an alleged mastermind of the 2008 Mumbai attacks.
 He was released after five hours of questioning after official protest by the Pakistani Ambassador to the United States.

 In 2014, Ahmad was off-loaded from a Toronto-bound PIA flight due to non-issuance of clearance by the Canadian authorities.

 In 2018, Ahmad was accused by Malik Shakeel Awan of concealing and failing to mention in his electoral papers possession of 100 kanal (12.5 acres) of land.
 Ahmad won the legal case regarding the allegation, and later confessed that he had forgotten to mention the land in his electoral papers.
 The decision was considered extremely biased in favour Ahmad and had remained disputed.

+In August 2026, a video surfaced showing Ahmad appearing alongside senior figures associated with Lashkar-e-Taiba (LeT), in which he described himself as a "ghulam" (slave) of LeT leader Hafiz Saeed and expressed support for him, while making threats against India.
+Ahmad also referred to the discovery of Saeed's telephone number on his phone, which he said had previously resulted in action against him in the United States.
+The remarks prompted renewed scrutiny of political figures in Pakistan to have associations with LeT and other terror groups.